cryptimeleon/android-demo/README.md

 # Cryptimeleon on Android

-This repository is an example of how to use the cryptimeleon libraries on android.an
+This repository is an example of how to use the cryptimeleon libraries on android.
+We therefore implement the Pointcheval-Sanders signature scheme from the [pairing tutorial](https://cryptimeleon.github.io/getting-started/pairing-tutorial.html).

-## How to use cryptimeleon on android:
+## How to use cryptimeleon on android

  1. Create a new android project in Android Studio. ![](images/app-setup.png)
  2. Add cryptimeleon dependencies to `app/build.gradle`: